Sama, Chalus

-Sama (سمائ, also Romanized as Samā’) is a village in Birun Bashm Rural District, Kelardasht District, Chalus County, Mazandaran Province, Iran.
-At the 2006 census, its population was 68, in 25 families.
+Sama (سمائ, also Romanized as Samā’) is a village in Birun Bashm Rural District, in Marzanabad District of Chalus County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 68.
+The following census in 2011 counted less than 4 households.
+The 2016 census measured the population of the village as 57 people in 25 households.